marniks7/bitmap-usage/README.md

 ## Goal

+For data size <2M
-1. Business: Efficient storage and efficient search for prices based on many conditions
+1. Efficient storage data in memory
+2. Efficient search
-2. Technical: Prepare infrastructure for performance analyze
+3. Prepare infrastructure for performance analyze

 ## Disclaimer
 > Work in progress.
 There are still a lot todo to get the 'right' results.